legoboyvdlp/A320-family-liveries/README.md

 5. We will only have one example of each distinct livery of an airline for each different model.
 Liveries with only small distinctions such as registration number or options will not be accepted.
 Historical liveries which are clearly distinct (e.g. Landor / Utopia / Union Flag for British Airways) are acceptable.

-6. Each livery must be created in 4096*4096 resolution of the paintkit.
-Lower and higher resolution versions may be accepted in addition to the 4K variant.
+6. Each livery must be created in 4096*4096 resolution of the paintkit or higher.

 7. The livery should be of reasonable quality, particularly, the livery should match up at UV boundaries with no mismatching.